 So let’s go through these questions ask issues:

-1. My child has a UTI, why are you talking to me about constipation?
+1. My child has a UTI.
+Why are you talking to me about constipation?

-Also, the longer the stools sit in the colon the more water is absorbed leading to harder, solid stools.
-This will cause a blockage and lead to vomiting and obstruction which may require surgery.
+Also, the longer the stools sit in the colon, the more water is absorbed, leading to harder, solid stools.
+This will cause a blockage and lead to vomiting and obstruction, which may require surgery.

 2. How are they constipated, they go every day?

-This in fairness is a good question, one that used to throw me quite a bit in my early paediatric years, but let’s break it down.
+In fairness, this is a good question, one that used to throw me quite a bit in my early paediatric years, but let’s break it down.
 Constipation is not simply the length of time between going to the toilet, rather it is the build up and insufficient clearance of stools in your bowels.
 With this in mind, a child can go daily and pass small amounts of stool but still have a backlog of faecal matter in their bowels.
 Therefore also question the time spent on the toilet, straining and pain during defecation.
 These are all signs of constipation.
 If you can, ask your young patients too!

 3. They already drink plenty of fluids

-Don’t let this answer fool you, explore the parents’ meaning of fluids.
-When we are saying it, we mean clear liquids like water and squash (preferably sugar-free), but for the parents, it’s anything from water and tea, to milk and hot chocolates.
-Now there is a myth that milk makes us constipated but that’s simply not the case….well not entirely.
-Milk is indeed a liquid and it doesn’t make us constipated but it’s thicker and takes longer to digest (hence why in surgery they stress only clear liquids 4hrs before).
-Milk fills up the child and so reduces their intake of solid food which will be full of fibre.
+Now, there is a myth that milk makes us constipated, but that’s not the case….well, not entirely.
+Milk is indeed a liquid, and it doesn’t make us constipated, but it’s thicker and takes longer to digest (hence why in surgery, they stress only clear liquids 4 hours before).
+Milk fills up the child, and so reduces their intake of solid food, which will be full of fibre.

-Always remember, parents may say they’ve cut out all the milk, but this may have been substituted for milky teas and hot chocolates, so double check!
+Always remember, parents may say they’ve cut out all the milk, but this may have been substituted for milky teas and hot chocolates, so double-check!

 In terms of managing the milk, appreciate the difficulty the family is about to face.
 Wean the milk down slowly, starting with the bottles in the middle of the day, then the morning bottle and finally the night bottle.
-Milk shouldn’t be stopped entirely, having a 250-500ml glass of milk daily is perfectly fine.
+Milk shouldn’t be stopped entirely.
+Having a 250-500ml glass of milk daily is perfectly fine.

 4. They eat a really good diet

-Whenever I get this response, I immediately think they haven’t and 99% of the time I’m right……says a lot.
+Whenever I get this response, I immediately think they haven’t, and 99% of the time I’m right……says a lot.

 I always try to tackle this in one of two ways: